-- n our Annual Report on Form 10-K for the fiscal year ended December 31, 2015, filed with the SEC on March 8, 2016; - the information specifically incorporated by reference into the Annual Report from our definitive proxy statement on Schedule 14A, filed with the SEC on April 27, 2016; - our Quarterly Reports on Form 10-Q for the fiscal quarters ended March 31, 2016 (filed with the SEC on May 10, 2016) and June 30, 2016 (filed with the SEC on August 3, 2016); - n our Current Reports on Form 8-K filed with the SEC on March 9, 2016, March 11, 2016, March 31, 2016, and June 3, 2016, respectively; and - the description of our common shares contained in our Registration Statement on Form 8-A as filed with the SEC on October 10, 2014 pursuant to Section 12(b) of the Exchange Act, including any amendment or report filed for the purpose of updating such description.
+- our Annual Report on Form 10-K for the fiscal year ended December 31, 2015, filed with the SEC on March 8, 2016; - n the information specifically incorporated by reference into the Annual Report from our definitive proxy statement on Schedule 14A, filed with the SEC on April 27, 2016; - n our Quarterly Reports on Form 10-Q for the fiscal quarters ended March 31, 2016 (filed with the SEC on May 10, 2016) and June 30, 2016 (filed with the SEC on August 3, 2016); - n our Current Reports on Form 8-K filed with the SEC on March 9, 2016, March 11, 2016, March 31, 2016, and June 3, 2016, respectively; and - n the description of our common shares contained in our Registration Statement on Form 8-A as filed with the SEC on October 10, 2014 pursuant to Section 12(b) of the Exchange Act, including any amendment or report filed for the purpose of updating such description.

 We also incorporate by reference into this prospectus supplement additional documents (other than current reports furnished under Item 2.02 or Item 7.01 of Form 8-K and exhibits on such form that are related to such items) that we may file with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act prior to the completion or termination of the offering of the securities described in this prospectus, including all such documents we may file with the SEC after the date of the initial registration statement and prior to the effectiveness of the registration statement, but excluding any information deemed furnished and not filed with the SEC.
-Any statements contained in a previously filed document incorporated by reference into this prospectus supplement is deemed to be modified or superseded for purposes of this prospectus supplement to the extent that a statement contained in this prospectus, or in a subsequently filed document also incorporated by reference herein, modifies or supersedes that statement.
+Any statements contained in a previously filed document incorporated by reference into this prospectus, or in a subsequently filed document also incorporated by reference herein, modifies or supersedes that statement.